rism-international/pdf-export/README.md

 Unicode font
 -----------
 Default font is Linux Libertine with coverage of Latin, Latin extented, Cyrillic, Greek und Hebrew (ca. 2000 chars).
 Keep in mind that no actual font covers the complete unicode range.
+_Unicode characters which are not supported by the font may vanish silently._

 For additional Unicode ranges select your font manually.

 Background